DiCamillo Companion

 Primary Current Ownership Use: Flats / Multi Family

-Ownership Details: Converted into 12 luxury apartments in the 1990s
+Ownership Details: Converted into 12 luxury flats in the late 1990s

 • House Open to Public: No